Metsu-wow/GuildWishlistTools/README.md

 ## How to use

-Guild Wishlist Tools can be opend using the minimap button or with chat commands listed bellow.
+Guild Wishlist Tools can be opened using the minimap button or with chat commands listed bellow.

 ## Current availables features